Operário Futebol Clube (MS)

 Operário Futebol Clube, commonly referred to as Operário de Campo Grande, Operário-MS or simply Operário is a Brazilian professional club based in Campo Grande, Mato Grosso do Sul founded on 21 August 1938.
-It competes in the Campeonato Sul-Mato-Grossense, the top flight of the Mato Grosso do Sul state football league.
+It competes in the Campeonato Sul-Mato-Grossense, the top flight of the Mato Grosso do Sul state football league, and the Campeonato Brasileiro Série D.

 Operário is currently ranked third among Mato Grosso do Sul teams in CBF's national club ranking, at 179th place overall.

 History

 The club was founded on August 28, 1938, by civil construction workers of Campo Grande.
 The name Operário means Factory Worker in Portuguese.

 In 1982 the club won the President's Cup, played in South Korea.

 Since November 29, 1999, Operário is an enterprise.
 Because of this, the team name changed from Operário Futebol Clube to Operário Futebol Clube S/A. S/A means joint-stock company.

 Currently Operário is in a very serious financial crisis and most of its debts are labor debts and tax debts.